filipondios/sqfilms/README.md

 </div>

 > [!IMPORTANT]
-> Before reading how to run the program of this project, you should keep in mind that there
+> Before reading how to run this program, you should keep in mind that there
 > is an example SQLite database located at `data/reviews.db` in this repository.

 ## Running with Docker